DadasoBanagar/microservicebasedproject/MicroserviceTutorial.md

        * Elasticssearch is internally used NOSql as database.
        * Here NoSql database is used for to store all logs which we generated from indidual service.

-    - Logstash
+    - Logstash.
       * Logstash internally used Lucyne as search engine.
       * using logstash we can search perticular log which is stored in NoSql database which elasticsearch is used.

-    - Kibana
+    - Kibana.
       * Kibana is used to view the logs on kibana dashboard.
       * so basically kibana is used for viewing the logs.